 Could sustainable travel be the future of luxury travel?

 When Silversea became part of the Royal Caribbean Group in 2018, Bruzzone says the companies worked together to identify synergies that would allow Silversea to develop the Nova Class ships.

-Other features aboard the Nova Class ships will further reduce their footprint at sea.
+Features aboard the Nova Class ships that further reduce its footprint at sea include:

 “The hull will be redesigned and optimized for dynamic efficiency, to minimize the consumption of fuel, while maintaining the speed we need for the itinerary,” says Bruzzone.
 Increased reliance on LED lighting will also lower power consumption.
 “And the vessel will be installed with a micro gasification system, one of the world’s most compact and efficient technologies to convert what we produce as waste into thermal energy.”

 The initiatives Silversea Cruises is undertaking are not limited to vessels currently under construction.
 The engines of expedition ships built in the 1990s are being modernized in sensitive areas of the world such as Antarctica.
 And coming retrofits to the Silversea fleet will allow the ships to sail to almost any port that currently has restrictions

 “We just completed a conversion to transform Silver Wind into a Polar Ice Class ship,” says Bruzzone.
 “As part of the conversion we upgraded the engines to TR3, which is the best class for emissions that is required for the fjords in Norway.”

 All of which bodes well for the next time I sail to any of the world’s special places.
 Geirangerfjord is one of cruising’s most spellbinding passages.
 To know that I can visit again someday makes my fingers itch for a camera to click away with.